navaz-alani/navaz.me-content/prog:Programming/articles:md:Articles/encodings.md

 and it is still being used today (to some extent).

 ASCII works for a total 128 characters, so the minimum required block width is 7 (`2^7=128`).
-But computers deal in binary, so powers of two.
-The closest power of two to 7 is 8.
+But computers deal in bytes which contain 8 bits.
 So ASCII uses blocks of length 8.
 You can see below that the first number in each binary block is `0`.

 Therefore, using ASCII, we the string `hello world` is encoded as:
 `0110100001100101011011000110110001101111001000000111011101101111011100100110110001100100`.